 The Kids Pass is also a brilliant option if you’re planning on visiting one of the country’s big attractions for the day, such as Blackpool Pleasure Beach.
 You can enjoy huge discounts with the Kids Pass not only on days out but also cinema tickets if you’re looking for some rainy-day entertainment.

+Looking at going on a US holiday, then take a look at this post about budgeting for a US road trip.
 Have you got any other tips on how to save money on family holidays?
 Let me know in the comments!